matthoffman/blast-shell/README.markdown

 Purpose
 -------

 This is a project to adapt the [Apache Karaf][karaf] [shell][karaf-shell] to non-OSGi, Spring-based projects.
-It provides, in brief:
+It is designed to be easily integrated into existing projects, providing either SSH access to a running application, or a direct console.

-Very little of this is original work; it's mainly a wrapper around Karaf and JLine.
+Very little of this project is original work; it's mainly a wrapper around Karaf and Jline.

 Features
 --------